 (1) If applicable.
 This translation has no legal status.

 3. Profile of skills and competences

-The holder of this document has the competence to carry out work on electrical and electronic components in aircraft.
+The holder of this document has the competence to carry out work on electrical and electronic components in aircraft, including control and indication systems in all the aircraft's systems.
 S/he